InspiryThemes/realhomes-docs/docs/index.md

 ---

-## What's New in Version 4.3.2?
+## What's New in v4.3.2 & v4.3.3?

-We've introduced several exciting new features and enhancements in this release:
+We've introduced several exciting new features and enhancements:

+### **v4.3.3**

+- **Multi-Select Field in New Field Builder**
+  Add multiple values with ease using the new [Multi-Select Field](https://realhomes.io/documentation/new-fields-builder/) feature in the Field Builder.

+- **Option to Enable/Disable WordPress Login Page Styles**
+  Gain control over the styling of your WordPress login page with the new [enable/disable option](https://realhomes.io/documentation/wp-login-styles/).

+- **Sticky Header Support for Custom Elementor Header**
+  Make your custom Elementor header sticky by following the instructions provided in this [Sticky Header Guide](https://realhomes.io/documentation/custom-header-footer-elementor/#how-to-make-elementor-header-sticky).

+- **Divided Vacation Rentals Features on Add/Edit Property Page (backend)**
+  We've enhanced the backend experience by dividing the [Vacation Rentals Features](https://realhomes.io/documentation/add-property-vr/) on the Add/Edit Property page for easier management.

+- **Improved Owner Information Widget**
+  The [Owner Information Widget](https://realhomes.io/documentation/owner-info-widget/) now comes with improved functionality and customization options.

+### **v4.3.2**

 - **Deferred Payments for RealHomes Vacation Rentals**
   Streamline payment processes for vacation rentals with our new [Deferred Payments feature](https://inspirythemes.com/woocommerce-payments-setup-for-property-bookings/).